 Now, you’re ready to back up your computer.
 There is a tool built just for that purpose, you guessed it, Time Machine.
 Time Machine needs a storage source onto which it will copy your system.

 So, you’ll need an external drive.
 This is the first external drive that we will use to clean install macOS Big Sur.
-This is the reserve backup option for the worst-case scenario.
+This is the reserve backup for the worst-case scenario.